lumpysimon/blipfoto-wordpress-importer/readme.txt

 Tested up to: 4.1.1
 Stable tag: trunk

-A WordPress plugin to import journal entries and photos from a [Blipfoto](https://www.polaroidblipfoto.com) daily photo journal into your WordPress website.
+Import journal entries and photos from a Blipfoto daily photo journal into your WordPress website.

 == Description ==